LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 ## Feature Requests

-We love feature requests!
+We welcome feature requests!
 Use GitHub issues with:

-- **Problem description** - what problem does this solve?
+- **Problem description**: What problem does this solve?
-- **Proposed solution** - how would you like it to work?
+- **Proposed solution**: How would you like it to work?
-- **Alternatives considered** - what other solutions did you think about?
+- **Alternatives considered**: What other solutions did you think about?
-- **Additional context** - mockups, examples, etc.
+- **Additional context**: Mockups, examples, references, etc.

 ## Code of Conduct

 ### Our Pledge

-We pledge to make participation in our project a harassment-free experience for everyone.
+We are committed to providing a harassment-free experience for everyone participating in this project.

 ### Our Standards

 Examples of behavior that contributes to creating a positive environment:

 - Using welcoming and inclusive language
-- Being respectful of differing viewpoints
+- Respecting differing viewpoints
-- Gracefully accepting constructive criticism
+- Accepting constructive criticism gracefully
 - Focusing on what is best for the community
 - Showing empathy towards other community members